asmitapoddar/question-answering-SQuAD2.0-dcn/README.md

 # Dynamic Coattention Networks For Question Answering

 This project aims at implementing a Dynamic Coattention Network proposed by [Xionget al.(2017)](https://arxiv.org/abs/1611.01604) for Question Answering, learning to find answers spans in a document, given a question from the [Stanford Question Answering Dataset (SQuAD2.0)](https://rajpurkar.github.io/SQuAD-explorer/), using the **PyTorch Framework**.
-Performance is evaluated with the standard tokenwise F1 score and EM (exact match) percentage over the predicted answers
+Performance is evaluated with the standard tokenwise F1 score and EM (exact match) percentage over the predicted answers.

+Several deep learning models have been proposed for question answering.
+However, due to their single-pass nature, they have no way to recover from local maxima corresponding to incorrect answers.
+To address this problem, we introduce the Dynamic Coattention Network (DCN) for question answering.
+The DCN first fuses co-dependent representations of the question and the document in order to focus on relevant parts of both.
+Then a dynamic pointing decoder iterates over potential answer spans.
+This iterative procedure enables the model to recover from initial local maxima corresponding to incorrect answers.

 ## Code
 The following scripts, stored in this repository, have been developed for implementing Dynamic Coattention Networks for Question Answering using the SQuAD dataset.